University of Melbourne Faculty of Veterinary and Agricultural Sciences: History of organisation

+The Faculty of Veterinary and Agricultural Sciences was disestablished on 1 January 2023.
 The Melbourne School of Land and Environment was disestablished on 1 January 2015.
 Its agriculture and food systems department moved alongside veterinary science to form the Faculty of Veterinary and Agricultural Sciences, while other areas of study, including horticulture, forestry, geography and resource management, moved to the Faculty of Science in two new departments.
 Previous constituent entities include the Faculty of Agriculture, Forestry and Horticulture (1995), Institute of Land and Food Resources (1997), Faculty of Land & Food Resources (2005) and School of Agriculture and Food Systems (in the Melbourne School of Land and Environment).

 Facilities

-The faculty operates through the following facilities:
+The faculty operated through the following facilities: